Visitors tour New Mexico atomic site in likely record attendance fueled by 'Oppenheimer' fanfare

 WHITE SANDS MISSILE RANGE, N.M.
 (AP) — Visitors lined up Saturday to tour the southern New Mexico site where the world's first atomic bomb was detonated in what officials believe could be a record turnout amid ongoing fanfare surrounding Christopher Nolan's blockbuster film, " Oppenheimer."

 Thousands of visitors are expected at the Trinity Site, a designated National Historic Landmark that's usually closed to the public because of its proximity to the impact zone for missiles fired at White Sands Missile Range.
 But twice a year, in April and October, the site opens to spectators.
 No attendance numbers were immediately available at midnight Saturday.
-A video posted on social media showed at least 70 vehicles lined up to enter the site.
+In a social media post, the missile range said vehicles were lined up for more than 2 miles at the site before the tours started Saturday.

 White Sands officials warned online that the wait to enter the gates could be as long as two hours.
 No more than 5,000 visitors are expected to make it within the window between 8 a.m. and 2 p.m.